 Otherwise, finding a full grown Pomeranian Husky mix or looking for an alternative breed might suit you better.

-Rescuing a Pomsky
+Rescuing a Pomeranian Husky Mix

 There’s a lot of guess work involved when you get a Pomsky puppy.
 Will he be playful, like his Husky parent?
 Or a lapdog, like his Pomeranian parent?